-	Available at Lerner Publishing, Barnes and Noble, and Amazon
+Available at Lerner Publishing, Barnes and Noble, Bookshop, and Amazon

 Today it’s a given that shoes of a star athlete are a big deal.
 But how did we get there?
 Keyser offers an illuminating synthesis of history, science, commerce, and sports that shows why kicks are where it’s at.
 It begins way, way back with moccasins—5,500-year-old Armenian artifacts are the oldest known wrapstyle shoes ever found.
 Fast-forward through the Romans, the popularization of rubber, and the creation of Chuck Taylors, and you end up at the era young readers will be interested in most: the dawn of Adidas, Puma, Nike, and others.
 Track shoes began the endorsement avalanche, but soon the jogging boom of the 1980s and—of course—Michael Jordan solidified the shoe as the foremost object of athlete identity.
 The layout and photos are snappy, if a bit short on shots of, well, sneakers.
 Keyser, however, always does a standout job taking the high-interest topic and giving it depth, never skirting controversies (Nike’s factories in China, the sneaker industry’s alleged out-pricing the very kids who lend the shoes street cred, etc.).
 This will be popular. — Daniel Kraus